Morocco legal and accounting and tax considerations in 2023

 Corporate tax regime

 - Corporate income tax in Morocco is imposed at a standard rate of 30% however, a higher rate of 37% is applicable for credit institutions and leasing companies.
-All legal entities must register for taxes with the General Management of Taxes and file annual tax returns before 1st April following each calendar year;
+All legal entities must register for taxes with the General Management of Taxes and Financial Statements along with corporate tax return submission are due 3 months after the financial year end of the company;

 - A corporate tax rate of 8% may be applicable on the total contract price for foreign companies established in Morocco and engaging in engineering contracts, industrial and technical installations or construction and/or assembly projects;